aws-samples/aws-lambda-servlet/README.md

     def awsLambdaServlet = 'x.y.z'
     ```

-3. Add the annotation processor to the dependencies section
+3. Add the annotation processor and API to the dependencies section

     ```
     annotationProcessor "com.github.aws-samples:aws-lambda-servlet:$awsLambdaServlet"
+    api "com.github.aws-samples:aws-lambda-servlet:$awsLambdaServlet"
     ```

 ## Can I see an example?